yuanjielu-64/DROMOS_ICRA2024/README.md

   </p>

-# Multi-Goal Motion Memory
+# DROMOS (Multi-Goal Motion Memory)
-A novel approach for efficient multi-goal motion planning in complex environments
+This project is the baseline named DROMOS for multi-goal motion memory, more details are described in the paper named "Multi-group motion planning in virtual environments"

 ## Language
 This code is written in C++